News from the Governors

 The Governing Body

-The precise role of school governors is not always clear so I thought it would be helpful to provide an explanation of the work we do:
+The precise role of school governors is not always clear so we thought it would be helpful to provide an explanation of the work we do:

 • Why have a governing body?